mprevot/ReviewNdepend/README.md

 where box size and edge thickness can be related to a certain metric such as cyclomatic complexity, LOC, IL LOC, or number of {methods, types, members, fields, ...}.

-The **code metrics view** is useful to explore the code metrics, using colors, colored thresholds, box sizes, since it is interactive.
+The [**code metrics view**](https://www.ndepend.com/docs/treemap-visualization-of-code-metrics#Color) is useful to explore the code metrics, using colors, colored thresholds, box sizes, since it is interactive.
 For instance I find quickly my monster dummy dirty methods (which could deserve to have several lines in a submethod), and then the following ones:

 ![Code metrics view](images/CodeMetricsView.jpg)

+There are many other possibilities, among which the [dependency matrix](https://www.ndepend.com/docs/dependency-structure-matrix-dsm), for yet another presentation.

 ## Ndepend for business